-Content can also be triggered by third-party apps running on smartphones.
-This is perfect for changing products or prices instantly.
 Smartphone apps can also trigger useful content on demand.
 Imagine a store assistant who can call up product information videos and web site content to answer a shopper’s questions.
-This can be especially valuable for people selling high-end appliances, automobiles and luxury goods.
+This can be especially valuable for people selling high-end appliances, automobiles, and luxury goods.

 Digital signage helps people navigate buildings so they can get to their destination as quickly as possible.
 This can be an entirely passive process, or it can require user intervention.
 In the passive scenario, maps are shown as part of other content and looped for a given time.
 This is the playlist method commonly used in most digital signage software.